michalsvoboda76/scala/akka-microservices-tutorial/readme.md

-spurce code corresponding to the tutorial "Implementing Microservices with Akka" - see https://developer.lightbend.com/docs/akka-guide/microservices-tutorial/index.html
+A source code corresponding to the tutorial "Implementing Microservices with Akka" - see https://developer.lightbend.com/docs/akka-guide/microservices-tutorial/index.html